Franciskadtt/voyager/TESTING.md

     12. Click on the "check" and buy" buttons if the user adds their own item in the "Own Items" List.
 Encountered a **bug** here where the item did not move to the "Already packed" or "To Buy" section.
 My mentor helped me to identify the issue.
 The function for creating the new own list item was targeting the wrong class and the list items should be the parent of the div in which the new items are created.
 In the HTML structure for the Wrapper for own list items also needed to just have a ul element and not be wrapped in a div.
 The last fix was to correct the event listeners
     13. Click on "Clear the Decks" to refresh page = Page resets and removes all typed info inboxes and resets checklist.
     14. Click on the scroll up button = Scrolls up to the Landing Section.
+    15. Review all functionality and responsiveness on my mobile phone and tablet.
 4. Store Section
     1. Hover over the store item link = Verify if you hover over it, the colour change works as expected.
     2. Click on each store link and verify that the correct store site is opened in a new tab.
     3. Refresh the page several times to ensure Google maps is displaying correctly with the correct map markers.
     4. Click on each map marker and verify that on click the store information card displays.
     5. Resize page to verify the store information card displays below the Google Map for mobile and tablet.
+    6. Review all functionality and responsiveness on my mobile phone and tablet.
 5. Review Section
     1. Click on carousel arrows to move back and forth and verify it slides as expected.
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Reduce and expand the width of the window to verify that the form display behaves and centres the way expected and that it looks good on all device widths.
+    5. Review all functionality and responsiveness on my mobile phone and tablet.
 6. Footer Section
-    1. Verify all social media links go to social media pages - issue with the LinkedIn link
+    1. Verify all social media links go to social media pages - issue with the LinkedIn link.
+    2. Review all functionality and responsiveness on my mobile phone and tablet.

 ## Further testing:
+1. Asked fellow students, friends and family to look at the site on their devices and report any issues they find.
+2. Viewed my website on several devices, no further issues found.
+3. Review all functionality and responsiveness on different desktop browsers and the website displayed correctly in all browsers including Safari, Chrome, Edge, Internet Explorer, Firefox and Opera browsers.